-The mission of the School of Behavioral Health is to provide graduate level education that prepares competent, ethical, and compassionate professionals who posses the knowledge, values, attitudes, and skills necessary for a life dedicated to whole person care in behavioral health practice, research and leadership.
+The mission of the School of Behavioral Health is to provide graduate-level education that prepares competent, ethical, and compassionate professionals who possess the knowledge, values, attitudes, and skills necessary for a life dedicated to whole person care in behavioral health practice, research, and leadership.

-The School of Behavioral Health is a mission-driven school that academically incorporates Loma Linda University's commitment to the teaching and healing ministry of Jesus Christ, which produces wholeness within transformed lives.
-Transformation is a life-long faith and learning process--a process committed to the pursuit of the highest levels of scholarship, professionalism, and spiritual well-being.
-This pursuit seeks to understand and promote healthy minds, communities, social systems, and the family.
+The School of Behavioral Health is singularly driven by this mission, academically incorporating Loma Linda University's commitment to the teaching and healing ministry of Jesus Christ, which produces wholeness within transformed lives.
+Transformation is a life-long learning process, one which is committed to the pursuit of the highest levels of scholarship, professionalism, and spiritual well-being.
+This pursuit seeks to promote healthy minds, families, communities, and social systems.